 Just 25 years ago, email users would get home and excitedly log in to their AOL email accounts, and after the horrible nails-on-a-chalkboard sound of their modem connecting to the internet, wait with anticipation to hear, “You’ve Got Mail!”
 Back then, electronic mail was new, rare and definitely under commercialized.
 A lot has changed since then.
 Today, the average person receives 126 work emails a day.
 In a world with over 4 billion email users, you might think that interest in email has peaked.
 However, surprisingly the number of email users continues to steadily grow about 3% each year, and the number of daily emails sent grows 4% yearly.

-Despite the growth of social media, instant messaging apps, SMS and targeted media technologies, email use and email marketing continue to grow.
+Despite the growth of Facebook and other social media, instant messaging apps, SMS and targeted media technologies, email use and email marketing continue to grow.
 In today’s Plain Talk article, we’ll discuss why email marketing may be more important than ever and how to do it well.

 So, Why do Email?